 A rejected heart is a sad thing and is almost ridiculous by its existence.
 I mean, out of all the things in the world, why on earth would humans be designed to fall in love, and that too with people who might not love them back?

 It all seems futile, and yet people still fall in love every day, again and again.
-If you are one of those people who have fallen in love or been attracted who doesn’t reciprocate this feeling, you need to start the process of getting over being rejected.
-Here are some ways.
+If you are one of those people who have fallen in love or been attracted to someone who didn’t feel the same way about you, you need to start the process of getting over being rejected.
+Here are some ways:

 Related Reading: 8 Steps To Win Over A Girl Who Rejected You

 Remember that the other person has every right to not love you back.
-Just because you love them doesn’t mean they have to love you.
-It’s hard to admit, but unrequited love is more common than we think.
+Just because you love them doesn’t mean they have to love you back.
+It’s hard to come to terms with but unrequited love is more common than we think.

-We are all entitled to feel the way we do and there’s nothing wrong in that.
-Accepting rejection and moving on now is your best option.
+We are all entitled to feel the way we do and there’s nothing wrong with that as long as you don’t get wound up in the expectation that your feelings will materialize into something more.
+If the other person doesn’t reciprocate, accepting rejection and moving on is your best recourse.
 You don’t want to be clingy and beg for their love.

-Just the way the person who rejected you has every right to reject you, you too have every right to feel the feelings you did.
+Just the way the person who rejected you has every right to reject you, you too have every right to feel the way you do.
 You just don’t have control over the outcome, since it depends on the other person’s will too.

 Related Reading: Why do some people take breakups harder than others?

 Rejection and heartbreak are difficult to deal with.
-Heartbreaks can cause real physical pain at times and be rejected isn’t fun by any means.
+Not only is it emotionally draining to deal with them, but they can leave you physically hurting.
 Therefore, if you’ve been rejected, instead of reacting to it, you must learn to sit with the grief and let it wash over you for a bit.

 Have a good cry, and let the sadness get out of your system first.
 Without grieving the loss of a love that you thought might be yours, the dreams that you had seen, you can’t face reality and be happy.
 Grieving is the first step in getting over someone.